Snapchat/KeyDB-docs/docs/intro-admin.md

 -------------------------------------------------------

 KeyDB is designed to be a very long running process in your server.
-For instance many configuration options can be modified without any kind of restart using the [CONFIG SET command](/commands/config-set).
+For instance many configuration options can be modified without any kind of restart using the [CONFIG SET command](https://docs.keydb.dev/docs/commands/#config-set).

-Starting from KeyDB 2.2 it is even possible to switch from AOF to RDB snapshots persistence or the other way around without restarting KeyDB.
+It is even possible to switch from AOF to RDB snapshots persistence or the other way around without restarting KeyDB.
 Check the output of the `CONFIG GET *` command for more information.

 However from time to time a restart is mandatory, for instance in order to upgrade the KeyDB process to a newer version, or when you need to modify some configuration parameter that is currently not supported by the CONFIG command.